jdkandersson/flake8-docstrings-complete/README.md

    in the argument section.
 3. If an arguments section is in the function/ method docstring, the argument section contains no arguments the function/ method doesn't have.
+4. Function/ method arguments are only documented once.
-4. If a function/ method has a return statement with a value, the return value section is included.
+5. If a function/ method has a return statement with a value, the return value section is included.
-5. If a function/ method has a yield statement with a value, the yield value section is included.
+6. If a function/ method has a yield statement with a value, the yield value section is included.
-6. If a function/ method raises an exception, the raises section is included with a description for each exception that is raised.
+7. If a function/ method raises an exception, the raises section is included with a description for each exception that is raised.
+8. Each raised exception is only described once.
-7. If a class has public attributes, that the attributes section is included.
+9. If a class has public attributes, that the attributes section is included.
-8. If a class has public attributes, that all public attributes are in the attributes section.
+10. If a class has public attributes, that all public attributes are in the attributes section.
-9. If an attributes section is in the class docstring, the attributes section contains no attributes the class doesn't have.
+11. If an attributes section is in the class docstring, the attributes section contains no attributes the class doesn't have.
+12. Class attributes are only documented once.
-10. Any of the sections being checked are not present multiple times.
+13. Any of the sections being checked are not present multiple times.

 Note: